International Football Association Board: Post-war

 For the first four post-war IFAB meetings (1920, 1921, 1922, and 1923), FIFA was once again excluded, on account of a dispute between FIFA and the home nations regarding payments to amateur players.
 From 1924, the dispute had been reconciled, and FIFA resumed attendance of IFAB meetings.
 In 1958, the Board agreed on a voting system that would be used to this day.

 Since Irish partition in 1921, the IFA has evolved to become the organising body for football in Northern Ireland, with football in the Republic of Ireland being organised by the FAI.
 A request for the FAI to become a member of IFAB was denied at the 1923 annual general meeting.

 Operations

 Membership

-The IFAB is made up of representatives from England's Football Association (The FA), the Scottish Football Association (SFA), the Football Association of Wales (FAW) and Northern Ireland's Irish Football Association (IFA)—and the Fédération Internationale de Football Association (FIFA, the International Federation of Association Football), the international governing body for football.
-Each British association has one vote and FIFA has four.
+The IFAB is made up of representatives from England's Football Association (The FA), the Scottish Football Association (SFA), the Football Association of Wales (FAW) and Northern Ireland's Irish Football Association (IFA)—and the Fédération Internationale de Football Association (FIFA, the International Association Football Federation), the international governing body for football.
+The associations of England, Northern Ireland, Scotland and Wales have one vote each and FIFA has four.
 IFAB deliberations must be approved by three-quarters of the vote, or at least six of the eight votes.
-Thus, FIFA's approval is necessary for any IFAB decision, but FIFA alone cannot change the Laws of the Game—they need to be agreed by at least two of the UK members.
+Thus, FIFA's approval is necessary for any IFAB decision, but FIFA alone cannot change the Laws of the Game—they need to be agreed by at least two members – either England, Scotland, Wales or Northern Ireland.
 As of 2016, all members must be present for a binding vote to proceed.